Call For Makers Info

 The Los Angeles Maker Faire is a family-friendly event that brings together science, technology, engineering, the arts, and mathematics (S.T.E.A.M.) along with craft, homesteading, music, workshops, and performances.

 Aimed to inspire creative minds of all ages to further their passion for creation and making, 2019’s DTLA Mini Maker Faire featured over 150 individual exhibits, performances, and presentations and attracted over 10,000 guests.
-This year, the Los Angeles Public Library and the Columbia Memorial Space Center are joining forces to bring you the largest Maker and STEM extravaganza at the Los Angeles State Historic Park .
+This year, the Los Angeles Public Library (LAPL) and the Columbia Memorial Space Center (CMSC) are joining forces to bring you the largest Maker and STEM extravaganza at the Los Angeles State Historic Park .
 The Los Angeles Public Library and the Columbia Memorial Space Center would be honored to have you as part of the effort to showcase what’s creative and innovative throughout the Los Angeles area and beyond.

 **Exhibits that highlight the process of making or are interactive are especially desired.**